 My ideal experience is the Isle of Arran, often referred to as Scotland in miniature.
-Situated off the west coast, Arran is about two and a half hours' journey time from Glasgow by road or rail and then the ferry that runs form Ardrossan to Brodick, the island's main town.
+Situated off the west coast, Arran is about two and a half hours' journey time from Glasgow by road or rail and then the ferry that runs from Ardrossan to Brodick, the island's main town.

-Should you can walk up Goat Fell, the island's highest peak at 2,866 feet and on a clear day see Ireland!
+Should you can walk up Goat Fell, the island's highest peak at 2,866 feet, and on a clear day see Ireland!
 Arran provides numerous opportunities for walking or horseback riding, or you can play one of the island's seven scenic golf courses.

 Alternatively, you can hire a bicycle and explore that way — the road around the island is only 56 miles long.

 If you are a history buff, you can visit the Heritage Museum, Brodick Castle, the ruined Lochranza Castle or some of the island's stone circles.
 Another well-known attraction is the King's Caves at Blackwaterfoot, associated with the famous story of Robert the Bruce and the spider in his jail cell.

 Elsewhere on the island, you will find the Arran whisky distillery at Lochranza—another is currently being built at Lagg.
 Do try the Arran beer and other local produce such as ice cream, cheese; meat, jam, and chocolates—all part of the Taste of Arran campaign—and simply enjoy some typical Scottish scenery!—Forbes Inglis